Visiting with Young Children

 Part of the Gallery One experience is a family-friendly space known as Studio Play, designed for the enjoyment of our youngest visitors with an adult.
 This bright and colorful space offers everyone a chance to play and learn about art.
 Hands-on activities like mobile and sculpture building stations where you can create your own interpretations of modern sculptures by Calder and Lipchitz, plus the line drawing on a big touch screen offer something for everyone.
 Come try your hand at one of these activities or the many more available in Studio Play!

-Preschoolers are curious!
-Exploring treasures together will excite that curiosity and set the stage for the most amazing conversations!
-Our staff members understand children’s exuberance and are happy to answer your child’s questions.
+Preschoolers are curious, so exploring treasures together will excite that curiosity and set the stage for amazing conversations.
+Our staff members are trained to work with children, and are happy to answer your child’s questions.

 I want to touch it!